 - The bylaws of the strata should align with the DR, e.g. if the windows are a responsibility of the strata then the DR should have a section on the windows.

 - Common property and limited common property should be addressed.

-- It will be noted in the Form B if the strata has a DR.
+- It will be noted in Form B if the strata have a DR.

 It’s a Good Life in Whistler!

 email@example.com (604) 938-3885